Estimated reading time: 5 minutes

 Making gardening less solitary

-Our Grow Great Fruit members – and gardeners everywhere – are doing exactly the same thing in their own gardens at home.
+Our Grow Great Fruit members – and gardeners everywhere – are busily growing food in their own gardens at home.
 But it can be a bit isolating, so how can gardening be used to bring people together?

 One way is through community gardens and garden clubs.
 We’re connected with a few community gardens and have given numerous workshops on a range of topics.